 BLE and WiFi interoperability matters in kid tracking

 This concept of “BLE and WiFi interoperability” with kid tracking in venues like cruises, malls, and events is central to long-term success.
 Other systems leveraging active RFID and other active standards already exist.
 But these come with a costly infrastructure that must be both installed and maintained.
 This is a huge entry barrier for most companies and likely the reason active children tracking has yet to take off in these settings.

 Modern IoT platforms, however, don’t require dedicated scanning infrastructure.
 They are compatible with some WiFi access point providers.
 This is a real game changer because most of these venues already have WiFi networks, so they can use an IoT solution on top of their existing infrastructure without increasing its costs and complexity.

-If you’re looking for a modern, end-to-end (and WiFi compatible!) solution for children tracking, see if our next generation IoT platform will be a fit.
+Are you looking for a modern, end-to-end (and WiFi compatible!) solution for children tracking?
 Contact our team and schedule a demo!

 Adding value beyond the “wow”

 If the only “pro” of implementing these systems was simply making parents happy, businesses would be wary to invest.
 There are a few obvious upsides to children tracking: